cheung1/Hello-World-/README.md

 print 'Hello World!'

-this is my first program.
+this is my first python program.